madjeek-web/symfony-mailjet-bundle/README.md

 Without this project, a developer wanting to send an email via Mailjet in their Symfony application would have to write all the connection, formatting, security, and error-handling code themselves... taking several days of work.

-With this project, they simply write:
+With this project, they simply write :

 ```php
 $emailSender->sendNow($email); // ← that's it